code-thoughts/RelationshipManagementSystemProject/README.md

 <b>Just a simple first java project - learning java</b>

 This simple desktop application, a personal project aimed more at improving personal relations and communication between people, through a series of questions and answers.
-This is my first project as I am teaching myself java, and have followed it with a different frontend in version2 using Springboot and Thmymeleaf.
+This is my first project as I am teaching myself java, and have followed it up with a different frontend in version2 using Springboot and Thmymeleaf.

 <b>Pages</b>